-- The Directors have continued to pause drawing their remuneration. - The above amounts remain outstanding, together with Directors fees owing for the period since 1 January 2024. - In May 2024, the Directors resolved to convert amounts owing for Directors' fees to shares in the Company.
-As at the date of this report, the pricing and timing of such conversion is yet to be determined.
+- The Directors have continued to pause drawing their remuneration.
+Additionally, Mr McMaster has agreed not to charge remuneration for the period July to December 2024. - The above amounts remain outstanding, together with Directors fees owing for the period since 1 July 2024. - In July 2024, the Directors resolved to convert amounts owing for Directors' fees to shares in the Company for the period to 30 June 2024.
+The placement of shares in payment for those amounts owing was completed on 2 July 2024.